6 Portland Rd, London W11 4LA

 12 New Burlington Street, London W1S 3BH

-This tiny restaurant - just nine people up at the dining counter and six in a private dining room - becme a hit in London.
-But the chef has now returned to Tokyo, leaving his sushi apprentice turned head chef Marty Lau in charge.
+This tiny restaurant - just nine people up at the dining counter and six in a private dining room - became a hit in London.
+The main chef returned to Tokyo, leaving his sushi apprentice turned head chef Marty Lau in charge.
+It's received recent notoriety for being one of Ed Sheeran's favourite restaurants in London.

 5 Stable Street, London N1C 4AB